-When is it appropriate to use the Cc: (Carbon Copy – now better known as Courtesy Copy) feature in your business e-mail?
-From what I can tell that’s a discretionary call that some are unable to properly make.
-Specifically when I notice that sometimes politics or wanting to “CYA” can come into play when using this feature.
+From what I see, using Cc: is a discretionary call that some are unable to make.
+Specifically when I notice that politics or wanting to “CYA” comes into play when using this feature.

-What you do not do is Cc: contacts on an e-mail sent to you alone unless they need to be brought into or made aware of the current conversation — and the original Sender will understand why you did so.
-You Cc: after the fact only because those you Cc: need to be involved.
+What you do not do is Cc: contacts on a reply to an email sent to you.
+Unless they need to be brought into or made aware of the current conversation.

 Cc: should not be overused or abused as a way to FYI everyone and their brother simply because you want to FYI.
-Unless they are specifically involved in that particular conversation, event or issue and it is important that they be informed, do not Cc: them.
+Unless they are specifically involved in that particular conversation, event or issue.
+Unless it is important that they be informed, do not Cc: them.

-Courtesy is not clogging others inboxes with irrelevant, petty or CYA e-mail that does not apply to them.
+Now that you know how to use the Cc: field you won’t be clogging others inboxes with irrelevant, petty or CYA email that does not apply to them.